What are the Requirements of a Valid Will in California?

 The Will Must be Signed by Witnesses

 Under California probate law, at least two witnesses must sign your will.
-The witnesses must be present at the same time you, as the testator, sign the will or that the testator acknowledges his or her signature.
+The witnesses must be present at the same time you, as the testator, sign the will.
 The witnesses also need to sign a legal affidavit that acknowledges the testator’s mental capacity when he or she signed the will.

 The Will Must Identify Beneficiaries